 Penalties shall be cumulative each academic year, but serving the penalty could carry over for one year.
 Or, if the penalty period is not completed during the season of violation, the penalty shall carry over to the student's next season of actual participation, which may affect the eligibility status of the student during the next academic year. (e.g. A student plays only football: he violates the rule in the winter and/or the spring of the same academic year; he would serve the penalty(s) during the fall season of the next academic year).

 1st Offense - 25%

-of events/season 1-7 8-11 12-15 16-19 20+
+of ovents/season 1- 8- 12- 16- 20

+of events/season 7 11 15 19 +

-of events penalized 1 2 3 4 5
+of events 1 2 3 4 5

+penalized

 2nd Offense - 60%